Navalny network added to Russian extremist list - RFI

 Moscow (AFP)

-Russia on Friday added jailed opposition politician Alexei Navalny's political network to its database of terrorist and extremist organisations, banning the group in Russia.
+Russia on Friday added Alexei Navalny's political network to its database of terrorist and extremist organisations, as Moscow moves closer to shutting down the jailed opposition politician's movement against President Vladimir Putin.

 The network appeared on a list maintained by Russia's financial monitoring service after Rosfinmonitoring said Friday it had updated the list.
 The network of Navalny's regional offices had disbanded Thursday in anticipation of the move.

-It was not immediately clear whether the move was related to a request by prosecutors earlier this month to designate President Vladimir Putin's best known domestic critic's regional network and his Anti-Corruption Foundation (FBK) as extremist organisations.
+It was not immediately clear whether the move was related to a request by prosecutors earlier this month to designate Navalny's regional network and his Anti-Corruption Foundation (FBK) as extremist organisations.

 But the former coordinator of Navalny's offices in Moscow, Oleg Stepanov, indicated on Telegram that the move was connected to the ongoing court case.